A Nashville Tradition Since 1933

 Our History

-Known for decades for serving the area’s best catfish and for the cool waters at its oversized seasonal community swimming pools (which closed down in the 1990s), The Rawlings offers a unique setting coupled with distinctive menu items from around the world.
-Catered groups can choose from The Rawlings’ traditional and seasonal menus, or they are welcome to assemble select dishes according to their own preferences.
-At The Rawlings, nothing is too plain or too exotic.
+Known for decades for serving the area’s best catfish and for the cool waters at its oversized seasonal community swimming pools which closed down in the 1990s, The Rawlings offered a unique setting coupled with distinctive menu items from around the world.